BenSurajTechsMk85/WindOS_scripts/README.md

 # WindOS_bash_scripts
-Scripts used in Windows systems
+Python Scripts used in Windows systems